 When the lounge first opened, it didn’t have a good selection of beer at all.
 All they had at first was the standard brands like Budweiser, Miller and the other long-lasting American beers that persisted into this century.
 Seeing as how Richard was a bit of a beer snob, he’d managed to convince Kelea to bring in some more obscure stuff including some brews from his own home colony of Alpha Centauri.

 Brands like Centauri Brews, Mars Ale (which surprisingly didn’t just make ales), and even a few from the Corporate Republic of Sirius.
-And now that they weren’t at war with the Union of Free Stars, trading operations opened which brought some genuinely interesting brews from the former colonies.
 Some of the whiskeys from said former colonies were exceptionally good as well, but none of them had that distinctive taste as those from Terra.
 There was just something about Terran whiskey that made it special and unable to be duplicated; perhaps it was the water used, the grains, soil conditions, atmosphere, or any other of many factors that made Terran whiskey the best in all of Human Space.
 That or he was just biased, like most people, to Terran-made anything.

 As he watched Kelea walk away, he damn near had to tear his eyes away from the sight of her for she was wearing a miniskirt and a rather tight shirt and vest that he knew damn well most Zaltaens wouldn’t be caught dead wearing.
 He knew that she was a bartender and he knew that job entailed entertaining the guests and if she chose to give the patrons a bit of a show, that was her choice now, wasn’t it?

 However, if you asked Richard, Kelea often took the whole appearance to a whole other level.
 “God damn,” he whispered as he watched her put a bit more sway in her hips as she walked away from him.
-As Richard’s eyes slid down her curvaceous feminine figure, he noticed the slight shine of the tights on her legs and a pair of what seemed like an ungodly tall pair of high-heeled shoes that he wondered how she even walked in them.
+As Richard’s eyes slid down her curvaceous feminine figure, he noticed the slight shine of the nylons she was wearing and a pair of what seemed like an ungodly tall pair of high-heeled shoes that he wondered how she even walked in them.
 God, I have got to find a way to either visit Rachel or have her come here, even if it’s only for a few days, he thought to himself.

 “Ah Richard, looking at the bartender I see.”